Friday, May 14, 2021

 Fatah

-The political party and former rebel group known as Fatah has held the chair of the PLO since 1969, coming to represent the mainstream of the Palestinian independence movement.
-Fatah's official ideology involves social democracy and secularism (the idea that government should be separate from religion).
+The political party and former rebel group known as Fatah has held the chair of the PLO since 1969, dominating representation of the Palestinians internationally.
+Fatah officially believes in social democracy and secularism (the idea that government should be separate from religion).
 It supports the idea that Israel and Palestine should exist alongside each other as equal independent countries, in what's known as a "two-state solution".

 Hamas

-Formed as an anti-Israel rebel group in 1987, Hamas is known for its extra-hardline stance against Israel, claiming the whole region for Arab Palestinians and refusing to even consider Israel a real country.
-Unlike Fatah, Hamas's ideology is based around Islam, the most common religion among Palestinians, and is fairly conservative in that regard.
-Hamas has not accepted the Oslo Accords, and because of its continued attacks on civilian targets in Israel, it's categorized as a terrorist group by Israel, the US, the European Union, and several more countries (though the designation is controversial, and has also been rejected by a variety of other countries).
+Formed as an anti-Israel rebel group in 1987, Hamas is known for its hardline stance against Israel, claiming the whole region for Arab Palestinians and refusing to even consider Israel a real country.
+Unlike Fatah, Hamas's ideology is based around Islam, the most common religion among Palestinians, and promotes a relatively more conservative version of it.
+Hamas has not accepted the Oslo Accords, and because of its continued attacks on civilian targets in Israel, it's categorized as a terrorist group by Israel, the US, the European Union, and several more countries.
+However, this designation is controversial, and other countries have rejected it.

-Despite Fatah's historical dominance of the PLO, it lost its majority in the PA legislature to members of Hamas (see below) in a 2006 election.
-Fatah then mostly refused to cooperate with the new Hamas-led government, which was cut off from international aid for refusing to accept Israel's existence or previous agreements, and by 2007 the rift led to an all-out civil war between the two parties.
+Despite Fatah's historical dominance of the PLO, it lost its majority in the PA legislature to members of Hamas in a 2006 election.
+Fatah then mostly refused to cooperate with the new Hamas-led government, which was cut off from international aid for refusing to accept Israel's existence or previous agreements.
+In 2007 the rift between the two parties led to an all-out civil war between them.
 Since the end of that war, Fatah's leadership has governed the PA's West Bank territories by decree, and been mostly shut out of the Gaza Strip.
 Hamas, on the other hand, became the Gaza Strip's sole government and was shut out of politics in the West Bank.

 United Nations Peacekeeping Forces